JuliaKleber/JuliaKleber/README.md

 👋 Hi, I am Julia
 - 👩‍💻️  I recently found my passion in coding.
 - 🌱  I am currently learning TypeScript, Tailwind and React Native.
-- 🔭  I am currently building a portfolio page with React and Tailwind.
+- 🔭  I am currently building a portfolio page and an app to access meta data of musicians, bands, albums and songs with React and Tailwind.
-- 👯  I would like to collaborate on a nerdy music database app.
-Let's connect!
 - 👀  apart from coding, I am interested in climbing, cycling, playing the drums, playing the piano, cooking and board games.
 <br>